-Canted-cosine-theta (CCT) magnets have been around since the seventies [7], however only recently have they become popular with magnet designers [8] [9], due to the advent of modern manufacturing techniques (CNC machines and 3D printing).
+Canted-cosine-theta (CCT) magnets have been around since the seventies [7], however only recently have they become popular with magnet designers [8] [9].
 The CCT design offers some advantages over traditional magnet design for certain applications.
-The main advantages of CCT magnets are
+The main advantages of CCT magnets are: